CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/basic-docs/user-stories.md

     - **Given:** A functional backend system and API.
     - **When:** The user interacts with the mobile app.
     - **Then:** The user can remotely access and control vehicle functions.

+     - **US015:** As a driver, I want the vehicle's navigation system to forecast my net energy balance for a planned route, considering factors like terrain, weather, and traffic, so that I can confidently undertake long journeys and know if I'll arrive with more or less charge than I started with.
+         - **Given:** The driver has entered a destination more than 50 miles away into the navigation system.
+         - **When:** The system calculates the route and retrieves the weather forecast.
+         - **Then:** The route summary displays an "Estimated Charge at Arrival," factoring in both projected energy consumption (from driving) and projected energy generation (from solar/regenerative systems).

 ## Epic 3: Market Strategy and Business Development